flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 - You have to set your keybinding to rudder axis right and left

-#### Wing Dips on Landing

-!!! tip ""
-    *Affected versions: Stable*

-- Caused by bad transition to direct law in flare, same with the default A320
-- Workaround: use minimal aileron input on landing

 #### Black Screens / Unable to Start

 !!! tip ""